 - 60-80% of cats and dogs over three years of age have dental disease that needs care.

 - Dental disease can decrease life expectancy by 20%

-    Annual wellness exams are essential in managing patient care as many diseases don’t have apparent symptoms making it challenging to detect their clinical indicators.
-Weight is a great indicator of a patient’s health but it might be challenging to determine slow or minor weight changes without a scale.
-The only sign that something is amiss early in many disease processes is a weight change.
-To spot weight fluctuations in your pet, one approach is to bring them in for an annual examination.
+Annual wellness examinations are critical in patient care management.
+Many diseases have no observable symptoms, making it difficult to detect clinical signs.
+Weight is an excellent indicator of a patient’s health status.
+Slow or minor weight changes are difficult to detect without a scale.
+Weight fluctuations are often the only indication that something is wrong early in many disease processes.
+One way to detect weight fluctuation is to bring your pet in for an annual exam.

 Frequency of Routine Exams

 In younger animals, yearly exams are required not only to check the items listed above, but also to begin discussions with pet owners about ongoing care and early detection of potential breed or conformational problems.